warp-ds/tech-docs/docs/guidelines/data-visualization/success-criteria/visual.md

 ### 1. Don’t rely on colour alone to explain data
 ![Red design tag](/dataviz-tag-design.svg)

-**Why:** People with colour vision deficiencies may not be able to perceive color differences.
-In addition, charts or graphs can be printed in black and white or viewed on a monochrome displays.
+**Why:** People with colour vision deficiencies may not be able to perceive colour differences.
+In addition, charts or graphs can be printed in black and white or viewed on monochrome displays.

 ::: details
 How to achive this: